clairehelland/mcc-authentic-grace-2.0/README.md

 Authentic Grace is a fictional store in South Carolina.
 The website is an original creation for this store by the authors in response to an assignment.

+This is phase two of the assignment, which required adding a product page to phase one.
+Phase one was a joint effort, while phase two was an individual effort.
+You will see specific updates below designated as phase two updates.

 ## Description

 This project was a joint effort produced in response to an assignment for Moms Can Code School, Cohort 4.
 The timeframe allotted for this project was two weeks.
 This was enough time for the authors, who are relatively new to coding, to put together a functioning, responsive website, but not enough time to make everything look and work perfectly.
 See a later section for information about our plans for future improvements.